• スポットタイトル

 Matsumae Park

-The area around Matsumae Castle, the only old-style Japanese castle in Hokkaido and selected as a Hokkaido Heritage Site in 2004, is known as one of the "100 Most Beautiful Historical Climates in Japan.
-Local residents are attached to and proud of the town's landscape, and just walking around the area gives one a sense of the unique atmosphere of the castle town.
-The area is famous for its cherry blossoms, which number 10,000 in about 250 varieties, and can be enjoyed over a long period of time, from winter cherry blossoms in early April to late-blooming cherry blossoms in late May, making it a popular spot for many people to visit.
+The area around Matsumae Castle, the only old-style Japanese castle in Hokkaido, which was selected as a Hokkaido Heritage Site in 2004, is known as one of "Japan's 100 Beautiful Historic Landscapes."
+Local residents are fond of and proud of the town's scenery, and you can feel the unique atmosphere of a castle town just by walking around.
+It is also famous as a cherry blossom viewing spot, with approximately 10,000 trees of about 250 varieties, and is a popular spot visited by many people, as it can be enjoyed for a long period of time, from the winter cherry blossoms in early April to the late-blooming cherry blossoms in late May.

-Matsuzen Fukuyama Castle, the last Japanese-style castle completed in 1854, was designated a National Treasure in 1941, but was destroyed by fire in 1949.
-The current castle tower was rebuilt in 1961.
-The Honmaru Gate, which dates from the time the castle was built, is designated as a National Important Cultural Property.
+Matsumae Fukuyama Castle, the last Japanese-style castle in Japan, was completed in 1854 (Ansei 1).
+It was designated a national treasure in 1941 (Showa 16), but was destroyed by fire in 1949 (Showa 24).
+The current castle tower was rebuilt in 1961 (Showa 36).
+The Honmaru Gomon gate dates back to the time of the castle's construction and is designated as an Important Cultural Property of Japan.

 松前町 はこらぶ